tysudo/Help-Script-1.9.9/README.md

-# Python Script
+# Python Script.
+CURRENTLY NOT WORKING ON WINDOWS AND MAC.
+WORKING ON IT
  Python Script that will do stuff.
  Please run this code ↓ ↓ ↓
-If on Linux or windoes run this ↓ ↓ ↓
+If on Linux or ~~windoes~~ run this ↓ ↓ ↓
  ```
  git clone https://github.com/tysudo/Python-Script.git
  cd Python-Script